Trantorian1/notes-rust-blockchain/src/chord.md

 Let's break this down step by step:

-1. Every Node in the network is keeping track of at most \\(m\\) other peers.
-This value is chosen experimentally: the higher the value of \\(m\\), the faster it will be for Nodes to communicate between each other, but the slower it will be for new Nodes to enter the network.
-A high value of \\(m\\) also risks _congesting_ the network by flooding it with too many messages.
+1. Every Node in the network is keeping track of at most \\(m'\\) other peers.
+This value is chosen experimentally: the higher the value of \\(m'\\), the faster it will be for Nodes to communicate between each other, but the slower it will be for new Nodes to enter the network.
+A high value of \\(m'\\) also risks _congesting_ the network by flooding it with too many messages.

 2. Nodes keep as peers the Nodes which are closest to them in Keyspace.
 In fact, the distance between peers _doubles_ each time.
 This means Nodes know more about the state of the network immediately around them, but are also able to connect to more distant Nodes if the destination is far away from them.